edoardo849/high-performance-microservices/NOTES.md

+High Performance Microservices
+===

+## Hardware limits

+What do we do when we want to augment productivity:
+- we can do things faster... until we reach a limit
+- we put more people on the job... until organization starts to slow down the process
+- we better organize the job... until we reach an optimal organization

+last option:
+"Are we actually doing this job right?"

+hardware limitations.
+application organization.
+security

+Let's talk about hardware limits.

+## Free lunch is over
+- speed... we've hit a limit on clock speed

 There are two main benefits WebAssembly provides:

 The kind of binary format being considered for WebAssembly can be natively decoded much faster than JavaScript can be parsed (experiments show more than 20× faster).
 On mobile, large compiled codes can easily take 20–40 seconds just to parse, so native decoding (especially when combined with other techniques like streaming for better-than-gzip compression) is critical to providing a good cold-load user experience.